-The Thomas family home back in the late 90s was The Old Bakehouse.
+My family home back in the late 1990s was The Old Bakehouse.
 In keeping with the general vibe of the town, it hasn’t changed a bit.
 Apparently we were the first residents in what was an actual bakehouse to Laird’s Bakery on Market Street.
-Laird’s closed down in 1992.
+Laird’s is long gone, having closed down in 1992.

 We lived next door to a guy called Mike Cullen, an acclaimed playwright who has also written for a bunch of popular TV shows, including Touching Evil and Taggart.
 I must have passed Mike in the street a million times over the years.
 And although we’d often say hello, I don’t think we ever had a conversation!

 It’s odd to think that Mike and I never properly met, because we actually had a mutual friend.
 I first met Derek when I sauntered into the Haddington record store he owned, Wall of Noise Music.
 At that time Derek’s shop was on 66 Market Street.
 Today it’s on the other side of the road, a little further down at number 38.